-- Note 1: Investment in Mainland China through companies in the third area established WINTEK (MAURITIUS) CO., LTD. - Note 2: Foreign currencies were converted into New Taiwan dollars based on exchanged rate of balance sheet date. - Note 3: Total amount of paid-in capital is USD 80,000 thousand. - Note 4: The investment income (loss) recognized under equity method and by calculation was based on audited financial statements. - Note 5: Recognized investment income and carrying value by WINTEK (MAURITIUS) CO., LTD. - Note 6: The difference between investments remitted from Taiwan in amount of USD 69,500 thousand and the received paid-in capital of USD 80,000 thousand was a capital injection of USD 10,500 thousand made by WINTEK (MAURITIUS) CO., LTD. - Note 7: The difference between the original investment of USD14,000 thousand remitted from Taiwan and the paid-in capital of USD47,940 thousand is a capital injection of USD33,940 thousand by using cash dividends received from Dynamic Electronics (Kunshan) Co.
-Ltd. - Note 8: Total amount of paid-in capital is USD47,940 thousand. - Note 9: The Company indirectly invested in its China subsidiary, Dynamic Electronics (Huangshi) Co.
-Ltd., through WINTEK (MAURITIUS) CO., LTD. and Dynamic Holding Pte.
+- Note 1: Investment in Mainland China through companies in the third area established WINTEK (MAURITIUS) CO., LTD. - Note 2: Foreign currencies were converted into New Taiwan dollars based on exchanged rate of balance sheet date. - Note 3: Total amount of paid-in capital is USD 80,000 thousand. - Note 4: The investment income (loss) recognized under equity method and by calculation was based on audited financial statements. - Note 5: Recognized investment loss by WINTEK (MAURITIUS) CO., LTD. for the year ended December 31,2020. - Note 6: The difference between investments remitted from Taiwan in amount of USD 69,500 thousand and the received paid-in capital of USD 80,000 thousand was cash capital increase of USD 10,500 thousand made by WINTEK (MAURITIUS) CO., LTD. - Note 7: The difference between investments remitted from Taiwan in amount of USD 16,060 thousand and the paid-in capital of USD50,000 thousand is an indirect investment of USD33,940 thousand made by WINTEK (MAURITIUS) CO., LTD. by using cash dividends received from Dynamic Electronics (Kunshan) Co.
+Ltd. - Note 8: Total amount of paid-in capital is USD50,000 thousand. - Note 9: The Company indirectly invested in its China subsidiary through WINTEK (MAURITIUS) CO., LTD. and Dynamic Holding Pte.
 Ltd. - Note 10: WINTEK (MAURITIUS) CO., LTD. indirectly, through the holding on Dynamic Holding Pte.
-Ltd., recognized the investment income of Dynamic Electronics (Huangshi) Co.
-Ltd. - Note 11: The Company meets the conditions of corporate operation headquarter in the Principle of Evaluation for Investment and Technical Cooperation in Mainland China.
-Thus, there is no upper limit on investment amount. - Note 12: Transactions between consolidated entities are eliminated in the consolidated financial statements.
+Ltd., recognized the investment income and face value of Dynamic Electronics (Huangshi) Co.
+Ltd. - Note 11: The Company's board meeting held on August 24, 2020 approved a change of investment structure in China.
+The Company previously indirectly invested in its China subsidiary, Dynamic Electronics (Kunshan) Co.
+Ltd., through WINTEK (MAURITIUS) CO., LTD. The